ceLLro/selenium_test_automation/README.md

 Test automation using selenium with python.

 The tests are based on the following website used for web test automation: https://rahulshettyacademy.com/AutomationPractice/

+Usage:

+You need to use the python interpreter within venv folder. selenium_test_automation\venv\Scripts\python.exe main.py